Written by Jerome Bixby, Arthur H. Singer, and Gene Roddenberry

 Slowly the Captain comes to realize they are being manipulated, and the only way to defeat the being is by ending the fighting.
 Much the same way he comes to the realization that the way to solve the problem in A Private Little War is to stand down he must do that here and convince the Klingons of the same.

 Day of the Dove is a good anti-war episode.
 The message that to keep fighting is futile comes across strong.
-The non-corporeal light being I would say is representative of the military industrial complex who profit when wars are being fought and will do anything to keep those profits coming.
+The non-corporeal light being I would say is representative of the military-industrial complex that profit when wars are being fought and will do anything to keep those profits coming.

 The problem is there is overlap in the story between several different episodes we’ve already seen.
 Not only A Private Little War, but the idea of the non-corporeal being casting an evil influence over them is reminiscent of Wolf in the Fold.
 Day of the Dove does manage to draw the two of these concepts together nicely, but it’s been done and it feels a bit tired.